Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Acknowledgments

 \section{Acknowledgments}

 We thank Kohei Kawabata and Jiachen Li for useful discussions.
-This work is supported by the National Science Foundation under Award No.\ DMR-2001181, and by a Simons Investigator Grant from the Simons Foundation (Award No.~566116).
+This work is supported by JST CREST Grant (No.JPMJCR19T3), by the National Science Foundation under Award No.\ DMR-2001181, and by a Simons Investigator Grant from the Simons Foundation (Award No.~566116).
+This work is supported by the Gordon and Betty Moore Foundation through Grant GBMF8685 toward the Princeton theory program.